gardener/gardener/docs/usage/shoot_settings/shoot_networking.md

 Pods get their IP address from this smaller node subnet in a default IPAM setup.
 Thus, it must be guaranteed that enough of these subnets can be created for the maximum amount of nodes you expect in the cluster.

+Beside the configuration in `.spec.networking.pods`, users can tune the `spec.kubeControllerManager.nodeCIDRMaskSize` (defaults to 24) used by Kube-Controller-Manager on shoot creation.

+> :warning: The `nodeCIDRMaskSize` configuration is immutable and cannot be changed afterwards.

+A smaller IP range per node means more `podCIDRs` and thus the ability to provision more nodes in the cluster, but less available IPs for Pods running on each of the nodes.

 _**Example 1**_

 ```
 Pod network: 100.96.0.0/16
 nodeCIDRMaskSize: /24